Oraclebun/ci-datacentric-project3/documents/Database_structure.md

 ### Database Structure Design
 The main database name is Project3DevDB
 The database consists of 3 collections.
 These collections are setup using PyMODM in models.py file via MongoModels class.
+With reference to the ERD.pdf each field in the model represents the attribute in the entity.
+While the model itself represents the entity.
 From the models.py file the 3 collections and their details are as follows:

 1. Hiker model.